3 Bad Concealed Carry Habits

 Being "that" guy

 Stereotypes may not be politically correct, but they exist because there is some nugget of truth.
-I have an NRA hat.
-I like it very much.
-I rarely wear it in public, and never while carrying.

 Who doesn't love the "This vehicle insured by Smith & Wesson" bumper sticker?
 Even something like carrying a "tactical" backpack covered with molle straps can convey the message to potential threats that you are a threat to them or their plans.
 Don't look like someone who would carry a gun.